Survivor Srbija: Panama: Controversy

 Before it even started airing, the show aroused some controversy when certain press outlets in Serbia discovered that one of the contestants, 22-year-old Slobodanka "Boba" Tošić, was accused of being an accessory in the attempted murder of gangster Đorđe Ždrale, her ex-boyfriend, that took place on April 13, 2006 in East Sarajevo.
 Furthermore, information surfaced that there was an arrest warrant issued for her by the Republika Srpska police, which was the reason she moved to Serbia.
 Her arrest warrant has a central character (as opposed to the worldwide Interpol one), meaning that it is only in effect on the territory of Republika Srpska.
 The show's producers did not comment on the situation and she was allowed to remain on the show.

 She added to the controversy by doing a spread for the Serbian edition of Playboy, which was included in the issue that coincided with the show's launch.

 During the live broadcast of the finale, only ten minutes before the winner was announced, Radoslav Vidojević accused fellow finalist Nemanja Pavlov of buying votes from four members of the Tribal Council.
-Pavlov was announced as the winner irregardless, and the following day it was announced that the producers were suing Vidojević for slander.
+Pavlov was announced as the winner regardless, and the following day it was announced that the producers were suing Vidojević for slander.